Skip to main content

 Lucknow — Section 138 NI Act

 A dishonoured cheque is not just a civil matter — Section 138 of the Negotiable Instruments Act makes cheque bouncing a criminal offence punishable with up to 2 years imprisonment and double the cheque amount as compensation.
-Whether you are filing against someone who has not paid or defending against a Section 138 complaint, expert legal strategy from day one is essential.
+Whether you are filing against someone who has not paid or defending against a Section 138 complaint, understanding the legal process from day one is important.

 Or call directly: +91-9911387328